mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 <!---->
 ### Silverstone Strava Segment
 ![Strava Segment Chart](/assets/jpg/climb5-20210422.jpeg)
 I found this on Strava later tonight.
 Red line is my heartrate, blue is their estimated power on the fifth time up the hill tonight.
-It looks like I matched my personal best of 2:37 going up this hill, set on June 17th last summer.
+It looks like I **matched my personal best** of 2:37 going up this hill, set on June 17th last summer.
 ![Strava Segment Map](/assets/jpg/ridemap-20210422.jpeg)

-### Making It A Brick
+### Making It A Brick - 5.33KM @5:33/KM Pace
-I ran well considering it was pretty close to being right off the bike.
+I **ran well** considering it was pretty close to being right off the bike.
 I shouldn't be that surprised though; I did miss a run on [Tuesday](javascript:('tue');).
 Basic route to the middle of the _Selkirk Trestle_ in 15 minutes and negative split the net uphill on the way back.

 <!---->